-The Invisi-Tag inventory management system uses a variety of RFID tags so you can quickly, easily, and reliably track all your lawn and landscaping equipment.
+The Invisi-Tag equipment tracking system uses a variety of RFID tags so you can quickly, easily, and reliably track all your lawn and landscaping equipment.
 Each type of tag works best for particular surfaces and has a unique detected read range.
 We’ve put together some helpful recommendations and best practices when tagging your landscaping equipment to ensure you get the most out of your Invisi-Tag digital (RFID) technology!

-Non-metal RFID tags are ideal for assets without metallic surfaces such as plastic, wood, fiberglass, and carbon fiber surfaces.
+Non-metal RFID tags are ideal for equipment without metallic surfaces such as plastic, wood, fiberglass, and carbon fiber surfaces.
 Examples of landscape equipment perfect for non-metal tags include: